mmgen/mmgen-wallet/doc/wiki/using-mmgen/Tracking-and-spending-ordinary-Bitcoin-addresses.md

 NOTE: The '--rescan' option forces a rescan of the entire block chain, which is required for all addresses with existing balances.
-The rescanning process is very slow, and Bitcoin Core unfortunately doesn't support rescanning in batch mode.
+The rescanning process is very slow, and Bitcoin Core unfortunately doesn’t support rescanning in batch mode.
 This is why you should always import new addresses into the tracking wallet *before* spending into them, whenever possible.

 #### Create a keylist file for signing transactions (online computer):

-To sign transactions that spend from the Bitcoin addresses you've imported, you need their corresponding private keys.
+To sign transactions that spend from the Bitcoin addresses you’ve imported, you need their corresponding private keys.

 If the key or keys in question are in a bitcoind wallet ('wallet.dat'), you can